 How to Edit a PDF in Adobe Acrobat

 Editing a PDF in Adobe Acrobat is easy.
-Adobe’s signature software is available for both Mac OS and Windows, but keep in mind that it is not free.
-Adobe do offer a 7-day trial, but after that, you will need to pay for access to Adobe Acrobat DC/ Pro
+It has a 7-day trial, but after that, you will need to pay for access to Adobe Acrobat DC/ Pro.

-How to edit a PDF in Adobe Acrobat?
-Simply follow these steps:
+To edit a PDF in Adobe Acrobat, simply follow these steps:

 - Open Adobe Acrobat.